 - Isaac Asimov's Second Foundation has a mechanical version, devised to jam the mental abilities of the second foundationers; the device generates a field of static that prevents the second foundationers from sensing (and changing) the emotions of others.
 However, when the you increase the intensity of the field, it becomes incredibly painful to whoever can sense emotions.
 The inventor calls it a "Mental Static Generator".

 - Harry Dresden suffers a rare villain-to-hero example while scrying through Little Chicago in White Night.
 He notes in the RPG that not only is physically harming someone through a scrying normally impossible, but the villain Cowl essentially did it through two different scryings, since Harry was himself spying on a scrying.
 Harry is not surprised by the fact Cowl was able to do something doubly impossible.

-- Harry does this to the Big Bad in the first Dresden Files book, Storm Front, to prove his point that Council wizards know more tricks than "independent" warlocks.
+- Harry does this to the Big Bad in Storm Front, to prove his point that Council wizards know more tricks than "independent" warlocks.
 And to piss him off.

 - A variation in Small Favour; Miss Gard senses Mab psychically spying on Marcone's safehouse and manages to block her sight.
-Mab is not (so far as we know,) hurt in any way by it, but both Harry and Mab are somewhat surprised that Gard was able to interfere with something as powerful as Mab.
+Mab is unharmed, but both Harry and Mab are somewhat surprised that Gard was able to interfere with something as powerful as Mab.

 - In The Pilo Family Circus, while surveying the grounds with the stolen crystal, JJ finds that Kurt Pilo can detect his attempts at scrying, and while JJ isn't actually attacked, Kurt's mocking little wave is enough to make him stop watching.

 - The Candy Shop War (aimed towards kids 7 to 12) includes a scene where the characters find out that the witch has been watching them with a floating eye disguised as a bubble.
 They shoot it, causing it to pop in a mess of blood.
 The witch only has one eye after this point.

 - Stephen King's The Dark Half has a scene where Thad links his mind to George to get information.
 George figures out what Thad is doing and uses the link to make him stab a pencil through his hand.